geetikakhera21/Movie-Rating-Prediction-With-Python--Afame-Technologies/README.md

 * Identify influential factors: Analyze the dataset to determine which factors (e.g., genre, director, actors) have the most significant impact on movie ratings.
 * Provide actionable insights: Offer insights to the film industry stakeholders to make informed decisions about movie production, casting, and marketing.
 ## Data Understanding
-The dataset is obtained from Kaggle: [IMDb India Movies](https://www.kaggle.com/datasets/adrianmcmahon/imdb-india-movies)
+The dataset is obtained from Kaggle: [Movie dataset](https://www.kaggle.com/datasets/adrianmcmahon/imdb-india-movies)

 The dataset has the following columns: